majoreks/postgraduate-proj-telescope-img-analysis/README.md

 - data of interest should be unpacked in directory specified by `data_path`
 - output directory specified by `output_path` should be created.

 Project can be run in train mode and inference mode.
+Experiment mode is also available, however it's reserved for performing hyperparameter sweeps using wandb.

 ### Training